theopensourceway/guidebook/EDITORIAL.md

 ## Explanation of editorial phases

 ### 1. To Assign
+This chapter (or section) has been proposed but no author has committed to developing it.

 ### 2. Assigned
+This chapter has been assigned to an author (or authors).

 ### 3. Drafting
+This chapter is under construction.
+Authors are composing it.

 ### 4. Draft Review
+This chapter is a complete draft ready for editorial review.

 ### 5. Development Edit